Here is a video demonstration:

 6. Selecting Phone Prefix.

 RoboForm knows phone number format and country code for all major countries.
-When filling forms, it adds Phone Prefix before the number.
-Phone Prefix is set in Identity Editor in Person tab.
+When filling in forms, it adds Phone Prefix before the number.
+Phone Prefix is set while editing an Identity in the Editor, the button is available on the menu bar.
 It can be set to one of:

 * None: no prefix (default option for the US),

-* National: prefix that is dialed to call long distance inside the country (1 in the US, 0 in most Euro countries).
+* National Prefix: prefix that is dialed to call long distance inside the country (1 in the US, 0 in most European countries).

-* Country Code: country code, used when dialing from foreign countries.
+* Country Code: country code, used when making international calls.

 7. English Selection Values Option.